 I have an idea about doing this reliably, which is basically to iterate over repo_ids and package list names, returning the package list who's short name .endswith() the longest match repo_id match, and pulling out the package list for the repo being published.
 I can elaborate on this if needed, but if the logic works, there's still the problem that it would only work on repos synced since ttereshc's change made it into pulp, so we likely still need my slow solution from #1548 to stick around if a package list can't be associated with the repo being published.

-#14 Updated by mhrivnak over 4 years ago
+#14 Updated by mhrivnak about 5 years ago

 Assuming the performance problem is in querying the database, here are some quick thoughts that may or may not be helpful, depending on what is revealed by further investigation: